Ask Us: What happens next to ballots from absentee by mail, early voting? - Salisbury Post

 • 8:30 p.m.–midnight: Election Day precinct results are reported; reporting continues until all Election Day results are posted.

-McCubbins said that absentee by mail ballots received after Election Day, which is allowed until Nov.
+McCubbins said absentee by mail ballots received after Election Day, which are allowed until Nov.
 12 as long as they are postmarked by Tuesday, would be processed at the next Rowan County Board of Elections meeting, which will occur before vote tallies are made official — a process called canvass.

 County boards are scheduled to hold their canvas meetings on Nov 13.
 The state is scheduled to do the same on Nov.
 24.

-In its Sunday news release, the State Board of Elections reminded the public that election night returns are unofficial and that its primary objective is accuracy rather than speed.
+In its Sunday news release, the State Board of Elections reminded the public election night returns are unofficial and that its primary objective is accuracy rather than speed.
 Still, the state projected that 97% or more of all ballots cast in the 2020 general election will be reported by the end of the day on Tuesday.

 For questions about voting, call the Rowan County Board of Elections at 704-216-8140.